SantiagoZ13/HTML-Notes/README.md

-# Study-Notes
+I am going to make notes of all the technologies that I have learned throughout my life on platforms such as: Platzi, Coursera, Udemy, several universities and obviously YouTube.
-Here I am going to write notes of all the technologies that I know in .md files, this to reinforce my knowledge.
+This to keep my notes more organized in addition to reviewing everything learned.